 We’re going to build a quick thing as an example.
 Open a new story and upload an image to get started.
-I picked one of our illustrations as I want to make a post about the opening of store.
-Click on the image and you’ll notice blue lines around it, this lets you scale, rotate and zoom the image.
+I picked one of our illustrations as I want to make a post about the opening of a store.
+Click on the image, and you’ll notice blue lines around it; this lets you scale, rotate and zoom the image.
 Double click on the image to see the full image and how it fits now.
 Make the image fit in a way that looks great.

 - Add text to your web story

 Click the T in the left-hand corner to go to the text tab.
 Here, you’ll see the different sizes.
-These are based on regular HTML headings, so the biggest one is an h1 and a paragraph gets a p.
+These are based on regular HTML headings, so the biggest one (Title 1) is an h1, and a paragraph gets a p.
 Please use these correctly in your web story.
 Give your title an h1 and subheadings an h2 or something else.
 Use the paragraph for your paragraphs.
 This way, your web content will follow all regular guidelines.

 - Colors, fills and alignment

-If your image has a busy background like mine, you might need to give your text a color to stand out or maybe even a background fill color.
+If your image has a busy background like mine, you might need to give your text a color to stand out, or even a background fill color.
 Luckily, you can.
 Click on Heading 1 to add a heading to your image.
 Drag and drop it where you want it to appear.

 - A new page for your web story